-By definition, a febrile convulsion is a fit or seizure that occurs mostly in younger children when they have a temperature higher than normal.
-A high percentage of these fits happen in children age six months to five years.
-The usual fit can last a few seconds for the short-term or up to 15 minutes for the long-term.
+By definition, a febrile seizure is a fit that occurs mostly in younger children when they have a temperature higher than normal.
+A high percentage of these fits happen in children aged six months to five years.
+The usual fit can last a few seconds for the short-term or up to 15 minutes for the long term.
 A febrile convulsion is usually followed by feeling lightheaded or drowsiness.

-Children who have had febrile convulsions before will have a 30% to 35% chance of having another episode.
-There is no way to predict when a convulsion may happen.
+Children who have had febrile seizure before will have a 30% to 35% chance of having another episode.
+There is no way to predict when a seizure may happen.

 - The word ‘febrile’ refers to fever, while ‘convulsion’ refers to fit or seizure.
 The combination of these words can mean the same thing, such as fever fit or febrile seizure.

 - Although febrile convulsion resembles an epileptic fit from a visual point of view, it is in no way connected to epilepsy.

 - There is a genetic link between a parent (or distant relative) to the child that causes a febrile seizure in most cases.